 If an employee is treated unfavourably because of a pregnancy-related illness, this will constitute unlawful pregnancy and maternity discrimination and any dismissal will be automatically unfair.
 Any pregnancy-related absence or maternity leave absence should therefore be ignored in respect of any promotion decision or the assessment of any other benefits at any stage of her employment.

-An employee entitled to Statutory Maternity Pay (SMP) will start receiving payments 11 weeks before the expected week of confinement (EWC) unless she notifies you of a later date.
+Any of your employees entitled to Statutory Maternity Pay (SMP) will start receiving payments 11 weeks before the expected week of confinement (EWC) unless she notifies you of a later date.
 This can be as late in the pregnancy as the woman chooses but in some circumstances SMP will start earlier.
 The most common of these is if the baby is born earlier or if the woman is absent from work wholly or partly because of pregnancy on any day falling on or after the beginning of the fourth week before the EWC, the SMP period will start on the day after that date.

 It is automatically unfair to dismiss a female employee or select her for redundancy due to pregnancy.
 There is no minimum qualifying service period.